 workings of Edison’s original technology.
 It won him the California Design 11 Competition

-The Los Angeles Times has referred to Hollis Jones as “a pioneer in acrylic design”.
-He has been recognized by the Smithsonian Institution, and his work featured in a number of museums.
-In 2005, the Museum of California Design (MOCAD) presented the Distinguished Designer Award to Mr. Jones, ”who is renowned for his innovative Lucite® furniture and accessories”.
-Jones’ work was exhibited in several of the California Design exhibitions held at the Pasadena Museum of Modern Art (now the Norton Simon Museum) in the 1970s, the Palm Springs Desert Museum in 2003 and numerous galleries across the country.
-In 2004 he received the Pacific Design Center’s “Star of Design Award.”
+The Los Angeles Times has referred to Hollis Jones as pioneer in acrylic design”.
+He has been recognized by the Smithsonian Institution, and his work was in museums.
+In 2005 the MOCAD presented the Distinguished Designer Award to Mr. Jones who is renowned for his innovative Lucite furniture and accessories.
+Work was exhibited in several of the California Design exhibitions held at the Pasadena Museum of Modern Art (now the Norton Simon Museum) in the 1970s and the Palm Springs Desert Museum in 2003 and numerous galleries across the country, in 2004 he received the Pacific Design Center’s “star of Design Award.

-In Mike Nichols’ seminal 1967 film “The Graduate,” a newly-minted college grad played by Dustin Hoffman is given a word of advice by one of his father’s colleagues, a word meant to launch him on the road to riches: “Plastics.”
-It was sound counsel.
+In film “The Graduate,” a college grad is given a word of advice by one of his father’s colleagues, a word meant to launch him on the road to riches: “Plastics.”

-Jones resides in the Burbank area of Los Angeles and continues to design furniture and accessories.
+Jones resides in the Burbank and continues to design furniture and accessories.